Wednesday, 30 March 2016

 METHOD :

-Boil the eggs in enough water adding little salt.
-Once done, let cool and then peel off the shell.
-Rub little salt on the egg after making small cracks on both ends with a knife.
+Boil the eggs in enough water adding some salt, take them down and let cool.
+Thereafter, peel off their shells.
+Rub a little of salt on the eggs after making slits on both ends or on their body with a knife.

 Peel, wash and roughly chop the onions.
 Grind them to a paste.

 Wash and soak the poppy seeds in hot water for 1/2 an hour, strain the water.
-If using white sesame seed.... roast lightly and with the cashew nuts , raisins, melon seeds.
+If you are using white sesame seed.... roast lightly.

-Grind together cashew nuts, poppyseed, melon seeds, raisins using water as much as is required for a paste.
+Blend together the washed green chillies, cashew nuts, poppyseed or roasted sesame seeds, melon seeds, raisins using water as much as is required for a paste.

-Heat oil in a wok.
-Temper oil with bayleaf, cloves, cinnamon and green cardamoms.
+Heat the oil in a wok.
+Temper the oil with bayleaf, cloves, cinnamon and green cardamoms.

 Add the onion paste.
 Saute for 2 minutes.
-Add the ginger n garlic pastes and saute for another 2-3 minutes.
+Add the ginger and garlic pastes and saute for another 2-3 minutes.

-Add the poppy seed paste now and saute for a minute.
-Beat the yogurt and add to the spice paste, add the chilli powder.
-Stir for 1/2 a minute.
+Add the mixed spice paste now and saute for a minute.
+Beat the yogurt and add to the spice paste, stir for 1/2 a minute.

 Add a cup of water.
 As the gravy comes to a boil, add the boiled eggs.
 Add salt and sugar.

-Let boil for 3-4 minutes.
-As the gravy thickens, switch off gas.
+Let it boil for 3-4 minutes.
+Once the gravy thickens, switch off the gas stove.

-Transfer to a serving bowl and enjoy with chapati, paratha or rice!
-We also had some lamb curry and coconut peanut rice alongside.
+Transfer it to a serving bowl and enjoy with chapati, paratha or rice!

 SWEET N SOUR PINEAPPLE PANEER